Methodology

 Source-specific corrections welcome via the contact email at digitalsignet.com.
 Format that gets the fastest turnaround:

-• +Link to the primary source supporting the correction (NHTSA OBD documentation, EPA CARB program page, chain booking-portal page, parts catalogue entry, RepairPal estimate output, KBB Service guide)
+- +Link to the primary source supporting the correction (SAE J2012 OBD-II code standard, EPA CARB program page, chain booking-portal page, parts catalogue entry, RepairPal estimate output, KBB Service guide)

 Substantive corrections acknowledged and triaged within five business days; published fixes typically land in the next monthly review cycle, sooner when the issue is material (e.g. a chain pricing change that moves a range by more than 15%).